Yvysanna/Tijdrovers/README.md

 For the begin position, we create a begin position with either random_method or semirandom.
 Random_method creates a completely random schedule, while semirandomtries to create a schedule with the least amount of conflicts.

 The hill climber keeps track of how many non-improvements are made after each state change.
-The algorithm keeps changing the state randomly and only keeps the state if an improvement is made.
+The algorithm keeps changing the state randomly with the aforementioned switch functions and only keeps the state if an improvement is made.
 After the maximum number of non-improvements or 'streak' has been reached, the algorithm stops and a schedule is created from the last state.
+The schedule will be saved as a csv in the code/results folder.

 Simulated annealing keeps changing the state randomly and decides based on a calculated chance if a state with a worse score will be accepted.
 States with a better score will always be accepted.
 The algorithm will stop after a determined number of iterations.